AdobeDocs/experience-manager-learn.en/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/content-migration/faq.md

 ### Q: What do the terms "wipe" and "overwrite" mean in the context of CTT?

-A: In the context of [extraction phase](https://experienceleague.adobe.com/docs/experience-manager-cloud-servicemoving/cloud-migration/content-transfer-tool/extracting-content.html), The options are either to overwrite the data in the staging container from previous extraction cycles or add the differential (added/updated/deleted) into it.
+In the context of [extraction phase](https://experienceleague.adobe.com/docs/experience-manager-cloud-servicemoving/cloud-migration/content-transfer-tool/extracting-content.html), The options are either to overwrite the data in the staging container from previous extraction cycles or add the differential (added/updated/deleted) into it.
 Staging Container is nothing, but the blob storage container associated with migration set.
 Each migration set gets their own staging container.

 In the context of [ingestion phase](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/ingesting-content.html), The options are + to replace the entire content repository of AEMaaCS or sync the differential (added/updated/deleted) content from staging migration container.

 ### Q: There are multiple websites, associated assets, users, groups in the source system.
 Is it possible to migrate them in phases to AEMaaCS?

-A: Yes, it is possible but requires careful planning regarding:
+Yes, it is possible but requires careful planning regarding:

 +   Creating the migration sets assuming the sites, assets are into their respective hierarchies
     + Verify whether it's acceptable to migrate all the assets as part of one migration set and then bring sites that are using them in phases